Wneh/cgmonitor/README.md

     $ go build

-Before you start cgmonitor you must add the miners to cgmonitor.conf([Example config with two miners](https://github.com/Wneh/cgmonitor/blob/master/exampleConfig.conf)).
+Before you start cgmonitor you must add the miners to cgmonitor.conf([example config with two miners](https://github.com/Wneh/cgmonitor/blob/master/exampleConfig.conf)).
 You also need to allow the computer that will run cgmonitor to access the cgminer api.

-If you prefer start parameters:
+If you use arguments:

-    -api-allow W:<ip to computer that host cgmonitor>
+    --api-allow W:<ip to computer that host cgmonitor>

 or add these lines to the your cgminer config file: